MISTLab/MoodsRFC/Readme.md

 ## Citation
 If you use the code or the dataset please cite this work with:

-> St-Onge, D., Côté-Allard, U., Glette, K., Gosselin, B. and Beltrame, G. "Engaging Swarms: Expressive motion from Moods". [submitted to] Transaction on Human-Robot Interactions.
+> St-Onge, D., Côté-Allard, U., Glette, K., Gosselin, B. and Beltrame, G. "Engaging Swarms: Expressive motion from Moods". [submitted to] Transactions on Human-Robot Interactions.
 2018.